Skip to main content

 swissdamed – swiss database on medical devices

 Swissmedic launched the first module of its new medical devices database, “swissdamed,” on 6 August 2024.
 The database, which is being rolled out in phases, is designed to register economic operators and medical devices, including in vitro diagnostic devices, on the Swiss market.
-The first module, “Actors,” allows for the online registration of economic operators.
+The first module, “Actors,” permits for the online registration of economic operators.
 The “Devices” module will be introduced in phases starting in 2025, with mandatory device registration becoming necessary once the database is fully developed and regulations are amended.

 UNITED KINGDOM